 A must see attraction in the centre of Khartoum.

-, in Somaliland at the conclusion of an intriguing visit to this small territory.
+reader, in Somaliland at the conclusion of an intriguing visit to this small territory.
 As the great African adventure draws to a close, I boarded a Daallo airlines plane to get back to Addis.
 The Daallo flight was a unique experience, and I'm convinced the big propellor plane was a former cargo plane with seats recently bolted in.
 The passengers put their luggage anywhere, as there was heaps of space and certainly no overhead lockers.
 The seats collapsed forward, there was no safety demonstration, and nobody seemed fussed, so neither was I as we landed safely at the transit country.
 You beauty, I'm in Djibouti!
 Sure it was only for a few hours, but a visit to this French speaking country provided a fascinating little insight into what's on offer.
 There was lots of military hardware around, and it was hot hot hot!
 From Djibouti I boarded a super modern Kenya Airways flight, for the final leg of my flight into Addis.
 I seem to have all the Australian characteristics of a boomerang just now, and always seem to end up back in Addis.
-The last night at my hotel was quite emotional, and I will genuinely miss my
+The last night at my hotel was quite emotional, and I will genuinely miss my new

 A wonderful and very modern piece of architecture

-new friends.
+friends.
 One of the waitresses burnt a copy of famous Ethiopian tunes so I can listen to the music back home, as a way to remember this visit to my home away from home.

 I boarded a final Ethiopian flight from Addis to Khartoum, and it was great to be in another fascinating country on the African continent.
 The first thing one notices when alighting a plane in Sudan is that, like Djibouti, it's hot as a furnace.
 The kind of punishing heat that slams into your face the moment you step outside.
 But thank goodness it's a dry heat, otherwise the daily 40 plus temperatures would be completely unbearable.
 The process of obtaining a visa for Sudan was the most difficult of the trip as an onward visa for Egypt is required, as well as a letter of introduction from your respective embassy.
 But as I was heading back to Egypt for the flight home I figured it was a real opportunity to go somewhere different, and get a taste of life in this rarely visited country.
-Transit visas for a period of up to two weeks can be obtained in Addis, and at 1:30am I was
+Transit visas for a period of up to two weeks can be obtained in Addis, and at 1:30am I was enthralled

 A taste of Nubian culture